kuzzleio/documentation-old/src/sdk-reference/kuzzle/check-token.md

 Checks the validity of a JSON Web Token.

 <aside class="notice">
-This method is non-queuable, meaning that during offline mode, it will be discarded and the callback will be called with an error.
+This method is non-queuable, meaning that during offline mode, it will be discarded and the callback return an error.
 </aside>

 ---